The Long, Uneasy Wait Is Over: Parties, Protests And Solemn Silence Greet Brexit

 Macron reiterated his assertion that the 2016 "Leave" campaign was filled with "lies, exaggeration, simplifications and checks that were promised and that will never arrive" — but also said Brexit reflected that Europe can only progress with significant reforms.

-Despite the lofty words of leaders on both sides of the divide that's set to deepen within hours, perhaps the most vivid moments of the day came without words entirely.
+Despite the lofty words of leaders on both sides of the divide that just deepen further, perhaps the most vivid moments of the day came without words entirely.
 The British diplomatic post in Brussels, the seat of the EU, quietly removed the bloc's flag at the close of the business day.

 Elsewhere in Brussels, EU officials returned the symbolic gesture.
 A crowd gathered in somber silence outside the European Parliament building, where they watched as officials lowered the Union Jack — and raised the EU's circle of stars to take its spot in the pantheon of members' flags.